 I was curious about just what kinds of angels the Bible claims exist.
 So one rainy Sunday afternoon, I made this list of all the angels and demons the Bible mentions.
 I probably don’t have to tell you that it would have taken me a lot longer to do without Logos Bible Software.

-Beware: some of this is straight-up weird.
-I doubt you’ll find any of these on greeting cards!
+Beware: some of this is probably going to sound straight-up weird.

 8 kinds of angels and demons in the Bible